identity-com/on-chain-identity-gateway/README.md

 ARGUMENTS
   TOKENID  Token ID number to refresh
-  EXPIRY   [default: 1209600] The new expiry time in seconds for the gateway token (default 14 days)
+  EXPIRY   The new expiry time in seconds for the gateway token (default 14 days)

 OPTIONS
   -c, --confirmations=confirmations              The amount of blocks to wait mined transaction